Health Information Management (HIM)

 HIM 433.
 Coding and Reimbursement Systems.
 4 hours.

-ICD-9-CM coding for reimbursement, CPT-4/HCPCS coding, data quality management and management reporting.
+Introduces ICD-PCS, CPT, and HCPCS coding systems with emphasis on coding guidelines, inpatient vs. outpatient distinctions, data quality, and reimbursement methodologies, including DRGs, APCs, IPPS, and OPPS.
 Course Information: Previously listed as HIM 333.
 Extensive computer use required.
 Meets eight weeks of the semester.
 Taught partially or fully online.
-Students must have an active UIC NetID with valid password and access to a computer and the Internet.
 Prerequisite(s): BHIS 405 and HIM 432.
 Class Schedule Information: To be properly registered, students must enroll in one Lecture-Discussion and one Laboratory.

 HIM 450.
 Health Information Technology and Systems.
 3 hours.